 Many of the above sources of immortality are based on genetic manipulation of your primary cell line.
 This requires the introduction of foreign DNA into your cells.
 As many primary cells lines are frustratingly difficult to transfect, the easiest and most effective way to introduce genetic changes into a primary cell line is through viral infection.

 The most popular method is through replication-deficient lentiviruses, since they are relatively safer then adenoviruses which have the ability to re-infect cells and thus contain live virus for a much longer period of time.
-If you want more information on lentiviral production, check out the Bitesize Bio Webinar and the Addgene Lentiviral Resource Page.
+If you want more information on lentiviral production, check out the Addgene Lentiviral Resource Page.
 Retroviruses can also be used to transfect cells, however, they can only infect actively dividing cells, thus reducing the number of cells that may be transduced with virus.